 Creating named ranges

-The New Name window appears.
+The New Name dialog box appears.

 The important options are:

-- Scope – this has two options, Workbook or Worksheet.
+- Scope: This has two options, Workbook or Worksheet.

-Set these options then click OK.
+Set these options, then click OK.

 Creating relative named ranges